-- a) Provide a safe working and learning environment. - b) Provide supervision and training by a journeyperson on the job site at all times. - c) Provide well-rounded training so the apprentice learns all aspects of the trade by the completion of the training program as listed in the Work Schedule. - d) Monitor the apprentice's on-the-job progress and provide feedback on performance. - e) Within each location, ensure an oversight committee exists that will monitor and review the program on a quarterly basis. - f) Comply with the provisions of the Apprentice Standards and Apprenticeship Agreement including, but not limited to, forms that may be required by applicable Governmental Agencies. - g) Ensure training expenses are managed at the business site level and reviewed regularly.
+- Provide a safe working and learning environment. - Provide supervision and training by a journey person on the job site at all times. - Provide well-rounded training so the Apprentice learns all aspects of the trade by the completion of the training program as listed in the Work Schedule. - Monitor the Apprentice's on-the-job progress and provide feedback on performance. - Within each location, ensure an oversight committee exists that will monitor and review the program on a quarterly basis. - Comply with the provisions of the Apprentice Standards and Apprenticeship Agreement including, but not limited to, forms that may be required by applicable Governmental Agencies. - Ensure training expenses are managed at the business site level and reviewed regularly. - It is the Company's intention to provide continuous full-time employment and training to Apprentices.
+However, based on business conditions, the Company cannot guarantee permanent employment.

-3. The Apprenticeship Registration Agreement
+The Apprenticeship Registration Agreement

-The Apprenticeship Registration Agreement is a legal, binding document between you, BGI and the applicable Governmental Agencies.
+The Apprenticeship Registration Agreement is a legal, binding document between you, Barnes and the applicable Governmental Agencies.
 Pay increases are determined by the start date along with accumulation of work hours and satisfactory performance.